-The author of phenomenal REC answers HLA’s questions
+Marisha Rasi-Koskinen, the author of the phenomenal REC answers HLA’s questions.

 Your novel REC is unlike anything I have read before: just the sheer structure of it, the many layers and characters, the sense of photography and fragmentation, the most mysterious atmosphere – just like one critic wrote, a book review is not enough to describe its richness and uniqueness.
 How did you manage to not get lost in all these layers and, eventually, weave it all back together in the very last pages?